AlliVaughn/55-and-up/README.md

+# Assisted Living Recommender
-# (Team 7: Sam, Deb, Alli)
+## (Team 7: Sam, Deb, Alli)
 Recommender will answer this question based on the  questions below:
-In which Austin city quadrant should a 55+ person consider purchasing or renting an Assisted Living Facility residence based on the need for future hospital vists?
+In which Austin city quadrant( NW, NE, SW, SE) should a 55+ person consider purchasing or renting an Assisted Living Facility residence based on proximity and rating of hospitals?

 ### Research Questions to Answer:
 1. What is the average rating of each hospital?
 2. What is the average rating of each ALF?